gajajarosz/hidden-structure/README.txt

  - what’s the variance around the ranking/weighting value
  - typical setting is something like 2

+ INITIAL BIAS//TODO: add to GLA; start constraints ranked high
+ - If your grammar file encodes which constraints are markedness and which are faithfulness, you can set this to 1 to begin with an M >> F grammar.
+ - You can encode M vs. F in your grammar file in the 6th field of the constraint names section.
+In the sample file they are all set to 1.
+ - set this to 0 by default

  NEGOK?
  - Indicates whether the learner be allowed to use negative weights.
  - Set to 0 to keep weights non-negative.

 To run GLA, use this syntax at the command prompt.
 You may want to redirect the output to a file or pipe it to less.

-java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0
+java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 0

-You may want to redirect the output to a file or pipe it to less like this: java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 > output.txt java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 | less
+You may want to redirect the output to a file or pipe it to less like this: java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 0 > output.txt
+java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 0 | less

 In order to do this you will need java and java runtime environment installed, and your computer will have to know where to find java.